 5. If your reception is at a separate venue, add some "fluff time" so that I can run over to the venue to capture it while it's still "untouched" by guests!

 6. I always recommend the bride go into hiding 30 minutes before the ceremony at the absolute latest.
 Guests typically arrive early to weddings.

 7. To help make family portraits go smoother, it's best to have a breakdown of what portraits you'd like and it's really wonderful if both sides of the family have a chance to have their input on what portraits they'd like before the wedding.
 Supplying me with a list ahead of time, I can go over it and make sure I shoot things in an order that is efficient and won't leave anyone out.

 8. During the cocktail hour and the reception, I'll follow you around.
 Anytime you'd like a photo with someone, grab my attention.
 I love being your personal paparazzi!

 9. I'd love to help you plan your timeline.
-If you'd like our input, don't hesitate to email or call!
+If you'd like my input, don't hesitate to email or call!

 I can't wait to start planning with you and getting to know you!
 If you have any questions or would like to chat, I am here for you!
-Feel free to email me any time at email@example.com or contact me on my Contact Page.
+Feel free to email me any time at email@example.com or send me a text!
+2695987739

 Above all else, I hope this guide helps make the process of planning your wedding details much easier and less stressful because I want YOU to have amazing wedding!
 I can't wait to see you soon!
 Thank you so much for taking the time to read through my Wedding Guide!